 4:15 to 5 p.m.

 Part motivational, part "how-to," Anthony Iannarino will wrap up day one of the conference and give you some food for thought and tips on how to actually execute all that you learn.
 You’ll be armed with great ideas that could transform your life and the sales and marketing functions of your company.
 In the right hands, the ideas are worth millions in sales.
 In the wrong hands, they’re worthless.
 Dare to be great!

 Tech Tock Goes the Clock: A Technology Breakfast Panel

-Would be making by integrating technology into your marketing plan!
+Wake up and small the money that you would be making by integrating technology into your marketing plan!
 This session includes some of the greatest innovators in our profession today.
 A Q&A session will follow as time permits.

 Leveraging Mobile Technology for Your Cemetery

 Nick Timpe will guide you through best practices and case studies of how cemeteries and funeral homes across America are currently using mobile technology in diverse ways to reinvent their image in the public eye, create new revenue streams, offer higher levels of customer service and empower their sales staff.
 This session will cover a range of applications, from free iOS and Android apps to custom apps built by cemeteries.
 Attendees will be equipped with free apps to download from app stores and strategies for creating their own mobile apps for their business.

 Nick Timpe is director of sales and marketing at webCemeteries.com, a company offering custom technology solutions to cemeteries and funeral homes.
 Timpe is a frequent industry speaker, article contributor, a cemetery technology instructor at Notre Dame University, and is a member of the ICCFA Sales & Marketing Committee and the Catholic Cemetery Technology Committee.